Clery Act Requirements

 College procedures concerning the treatment of violations of its drug, alcohol, sexual assault and non-discrimination policies are outlined in the Student Handbook.

-Other criminal allegations are reported to the associate dean of student affairs or the director of security, who determines how an investigation should be conducted.
+Other criminal allegations are reported to the dean of student affairs or the director of security, who determines how an investigation should be conducted.
 If it is determined that a crime has occurred, the dean and the director of security report it to the local police.